tysenmoore-xse/lcov/README.md

 Known Limitations:
 ==================
-1. Currently only tested in Lua 5.1.4
+1. Currently only tested in Lua 5.1.4 and Lua 5.2.1
 2. The following syntax is not handled properly:
 ~~~
      | local execLines2
  --XX| =